 The NEFSH Doctoral Psychology Internship Program was inaugurated in September 1993 and was first accredited by the American Psychological Association (APA) in July 2001.
 The internship program has consistently maintained APA accreditation for over 20 years.
-The internship program's APA site visit occurred in May 2022.
-At this time, the program remains fully accredited and in good standing.
+As a result of the program's last site visit, the Commission on Accreditation (CoA) voted to reaffirm accreditation of the program, with the program's next site visit scheduled in 2032.
 The Internship Program is also a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).